Long tradition as a family business

 STADLER today

-Since the beginning of the 1990s, the company has become a modern and successful metal construction company, which increasingly specialises in the construction of conveying and sorting facilities for the recycling industry.
+Since the early 1990s, STADLER has evolved into a modern, successful plant engineering company, specializing in conveyor and sorting technology for the recycling industry.